dkondor/wayfire-gnome/README.md

 ## Work in progress

 This repository is currently work-in-progress.
-Right now, the Sway session is started by GDM, but crashes due to some ‘display not found’ errors from the GNOME settings daemons, for example:
+Right now, the Sway session is started by GDM, but some daemons crash due to some ‘display not found’ errors from the GNOME settings daemons, for example:

 ```